 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 This standard simplifies the accounting for income taxes through the removal of various exceptions previously provided, as well as providing additional reporting requirements for income taxes.
 The ASU is effective for the Company on January 1, 2022.
-The Company has adopted this standard effective January 1, 2022, which did not have a material impact to the financial statements.
+The Company is currently evaluating the potential impact this standard may have on its financial statements upon adoption.